-"A review of mood state and ruling out the diagnosis of depression should be as much a standard procedure as taking a blood pressure," says Roose.
+“A review of mood state and ruling out the diagnosis of depression should be as much a standard procedure as taking a blood pressure,” Roose said.

-Roose adds that undiagnosed depression can also affect other areas of health.
-For example, men diagnosed with heart disease who are also depressed do much worse in terms of survival, according to Roose.
+Roose added that undiagnosed depression also can affect other areas of health.
+For example, depressed men diagnosed with heart disease have much worse survival rates.

 Signs and Symptoms

 It’s important that family members, particularly spouses, be on the lookout for signs of depression, says Bottiglieri, because many depressed people will not seek help.

 - sad mood that lasts for more than two weeks

 - feelings of hopelessness

 - lack of enjoyment from everyday activities, such as playing with children or playing golf

 - preoccupation with death and thoughts of suicide

 In more severe cases of depression, people can be agitated or very lethargic.
 Eventually, they may be unable to function in their daily routine.